muratcanabay/spring-cloud-app/README.md

 ## Installation

-Run it to start [cassandra](https://cassandra.apache.org/) database in the directory where the **docker-compose.yml** file is located.
+Run in the directory where the **docker-compose.yml** file is located.

 ```
 docker-compose -f docker-compose.yml up -d